adriantori/IDStar-bkdelivery/README.md

  This project is for IDStar's Front-End job requirement.

  Made using HTML, CSS, and JQuery.

  Deployment link : https://idstar-bk-adriantori.netlify.app

+## Notes:

+1. This site is tested and responsive on 1440px, 1024px, 768px, 425px, and 375px.

+2. Edge cases arent tested (i.e whether it breaks on 1234px).

+3. This project implies to only work on the homepage, whether other pages need to be implemented, it will need confirmation from the Assignment Contact Person.

 ## What I implement